Once Bitten, Twice Shy

-"Once Bitten, Twice Shy" is a 1975 song written and recorded by Ian Hunter, from his debut solo album Ian Hunter, which reached No. 14 in the UK Singles Chart.
+"Once Bitten, Twice Shy" is a song written and recorded by Ian Hunter, released in 1975 as his debut solo single from his debut solo album Ian Hunter.
+The song reached No. 14 on the UK Singles Chart.

 The song was included in the 2017 feature-length biographical documentary, and compilation soundtrack, entitled Beside Bowie: the Mick Ronson Story.

+The song has been covered by the Angels, Shaun Cassidy, Eddie & the Hot Rods and Great White, among others.

 Great White cover

-"Once Bitten, Twice Shy" was covered in 1989 by the American glam metal group Great White on their fourth album ...Twice Shy.
+"Once Bitten, Twice Shy" was covered in 1989 by American rock band Great White on their fourth album, ...Twice Shy.
 This version was also released as a single, which charted at No. 5 on the Billboard Hot 100, at No. 6 on the Mainstream Rock Tracks chart and again in the UK.

-This version's video was placed on New York Times list of the 15 Essential Hair-Metal Videos.
+This version's video was placed on a New York Times list of the 15 Essential Hair-Metal Videos.

 Critical reception

 Billboard's reviewer came to conclusion that success of LP in its chart will be a "strong support" to single and "should place this boogieing rocker on a large number of playlists."